Intervention Trial for Children with Asthma Launched by Yale School of Public Health

 While some cases of asthma are believed to have genetic origins, researchers believe that many cases are due to living conditions and exposure to certain environmental substances such as pollution, pet dander and mold.

-This Article was submitted by Denise L Meyer, on Wednesday, July 02, 2014.
+This article was submitted by Denise L Meyer on July 2, 2014.